speedment/speedment/README.md

 Using Maven
 -----------
 The easiest way to get started with Speedment and Maven is to use one of [the existing archetypes](https://github.com/speedment/speedment-archetypes).
 An archetype is similar to a template project.
-When you start a new project, it will add all the dependencies you need to your `pom.xml`-file so that you can begin program immetiatly.
+When you start a new project, it will add all the dependencies you need to your `pom.xml`-file so that you can begin program immediately.

 If you do not want to use an archetype, for an example if you already have a project you want to use Speedment with, you can always write your `pom.xml`-file manually.
-Just add the following lines (between the ... marker lines) to your project's `pom.xml` file, and then assign values to the parameters in the `<properties>`-section of the file.
+Just add the following lines (between the ... marker lines) to your project's `pom.xml` file.
+Make sure to use the latest `${speedment.version}` available

+#### MySQL
 ```xml
 <build>
     <plugins>